- Principles of Writing (U11 101)*

 - Languages and the Arts: (9 credits) Creative Writing, Dance, Drama, Film Studies, Foreign Languages, Music, Speech, and Studio Art.

-Find out about transferring credits previously earned at other schools at our online Transfer Student Guide.
+Learn more about transferring previously earned credit from other schools on our Transfer Policy page.